I Love Walking In France

 Le Camino Musée and le Café des Pèlerins

 To get you in the mood for the walk along the Chemin de Saint-Jacques (or perhaps inspire you for another time), this museum (located behind the cathedral, next to the café) traces the history of the Camino from earliest times through to modern day.
-A short film (in French) features walkers from the 1940s, 1960s and more recently as they recount their experiences—the highs and the lows—along the Camino!

 Next to the museum and open to everyone (not just pilgrims!), the Camino Café is a great place to relax, perhaps bump into some fellow walkers and ask any last minute questions you may have about the walk.

 Every afternoon at 5.30, the Friends of Saint-Jacques host a gathering here where walkers setting out the next day can meet and share their hopes and plans for the following days.
-If you are walking alone, this can be a good opportunity to find some walking buddies while sharing a glass or two of Verveine, a herbal concoction made on the premises and a local speciality of this area.
+If you are walking alone, this can be a good opportunity to find some walking buddies while sharing a glass or two of Verveine—a herbal concoction made on the premises and a local speciality of this area.

 The Friends of Saint-Jacques will also make sure everyone is well-prepared and has a bed arranged for the first night.